David Cassidy’s Final Words? Katie Cassidy Shares That ‘Partridge Family’ Star Said ‘So Much Wasted Time’

 — Variety (@Variety) November 24, 2017

 About a decade ago, Cassidy had reflected that his remarkable daughter had never lived with him, appearing to express regret that she lived “a completely different life.”
 Yet he was quick to share a great deal of pride in her talent, and reflected on how the years went by so fast.
-Perhaps even then he was thinking “So much wasted Time”?
+Perhaps even then he was thinking, “So much wasted time.”

-Father and daughter were often estranged, the relationship called “complicated,” and it was not until recently that Katie reached out to her father.
+The father and daughter were often estranged, their relationship described as “complicated,” and it was not until recently that Katie reached out to her father.
 This was after Cassidy had publicly announced that he was suffering from dementia, just as his mother and his grandmother had.

 Words cant express the solace our family’s received from all the love & support during this trying time.
 My father’s last words were “So much wasted time”.
 This will be a daily reminder for me to share my gratitude with those I love as to never waste another minute….thank you.